amehlhase316/memoranda/Deliverable3.md

 **Would you say you met the customers’ expectations?
 Why, why not?**

->  We did our best meet the customer's expectations fully, but some expectations were not fulfilled.
+>  We did our best to meet the customer's expectations fully, but some expectations were not fulfilled.

 ### Sprint Retrospective

-> Include your Sprint retrospective here and answer the following questions in an evidence based manner as a team (I do not want each of your individuals opinion here but the team perspective).
+> Include your Sprint retrospective here and answer the following questions in an evidence-based manner as a team (I do not want each of your individuals opinion here but the team perspective).
 By evidence-based manner it means I want a Yes or No on each of these questions, and for you to provide evidence for your answer.
 That is, don’t just say "Yes we did work at a consistent rate because we tried hard"; say "we worked at a consistent rate because here are the following tasks we completed per team member and the rate of commits in our Git logs."

 **Did you meet your sprint goal?**